alexandergall/bf-sde-nixpkgs/README.md

 ### <a name="runOnASIC"></a>Run on ASIC

-To run the compiled program on the Tofino ASIC, use
+To run the compiled program on the Tofino ASIC, make sure that the SDE environment has been started with the proper platform support enabled as described in the [introduction](#sdeShell).
+To run the P4 program execute

 ```
 $ run_switchd.sh -p <program_name>